What are wisdom teeth?

 If you’re one of the lucky ones, no worries.
 But there are some possible risks if you decide to keep your wisdom teeth or have them removed later in life:

-• Infection in the gums or jawbone can occur.
-This is called pericoronitis.
+- Infection in the gums or jawbone (pericoronitis) can occur.
+This is a common source of really bad wisdom tooth flare-ups.

 What’s the link between wisdom teeth and gum disease?